wayzeek/wayzeek/README.md

 - 🌱 I’m currently learning **advanced blockchain architectures and exploring the intersection of cryptography and software development to innovate within the Web3 space.**

-- 👨‍💻 All of my projects are available at [https://github.com/wayzeek?tab=repositories](https://github.com/wayzeek?tab=repositories)
+- 👨‍💻 All of my projects are available on my public [repositories](https://github.com/wayzeek?tab=repositories)

 - 💬 Ask me about **blockchain technology, AI, project development strategies, or anything tech or art related!**